Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

 Given that we have demonstrated the scalability of our solution (Serafini et al. demonstrate equally good scalability properties for QFrag~\cite{Serafini:2017:QDG:3127479.3131625}, yet on much smaller graphs), we are interested to establish a comparison baseline at the single node scale.
-To this end, we run experiments on a modern shared memory machine with 60 CPU-cores, and use the two real-world graphs (\textit{Patent} and \textit{YouTube}) and four query patterns (Fig.~\ref{fig:qfrag_patterns_0011}) that were used for evaluation of QFrag~\cite{Serafini:2017:QDG:3127479.3131625}.
+To this end, we run experiments on a modern shared memory machine with 60 CPU-cores, and use the two real-world graphs, \textit{Patent} and \textit{YouTube}, and four query patterns (Fig.~\ref{fig:qfrag_patterns_0011}) that were used for evaluation of QFrag~\cite{Serafini:2017:QDG:3127479.3131625}.
 We run QFrag with 60 threads and HavoqGT with 60 MPI processes.
 The results are summarized in Table~\ref{table:comparison_with_others}: QFrag runtimes for match enumeration (first pair of columns) are comparable with the results presented in~\cite{Serafini:2017:QDG:3127479.3131625}, so we have reasonable confidence that we replicate their experiments well.
-With respect to combined pruning and enumeration time, our system (second pair of columns, presenting pruning and enumeration time separately) is consistently faster than QFrag on all the graphs, for all the queries.
-We note that our solution does not take advantage of shared memory of the machine at the algorithmic or implementation level (we use different processes, one MPI process per core), and has the system overhead of MPI-communication between processes.
-(Additionally, unlike QFrag, our system is not handicapped by the memory limit of a single machine as it supports graph partitioning and can process graphs larger than the memory of a single node.)
+With respect to combined pruning and enumeration time, our system (second pair of columns, labeled PruneJuice MPI, presenting pruning and enumeration time separately) is consistently faster than QFrag on all the graphs, for all the queries.
+We note that our solution does not take advantage of shared memory of the machine at the implementation level (we use different processes, one MPI process per core), and has the system overhead of MPI-based communication between processes.
+Additionally, unlike QFrag, our system is not handicapped by the memory limit of a single machine as it supports graph partitioning and can process graphs larger than the main memory of a single node.

-To highlight the effectiveness of our technique and get some intuition on the magnitude of the MPI overheads in this context, we implemented our technique for shared memory and present runtimes (when using 60 threads) for the same set of experiments in Table~\ref{table:comparison_with_others} (the two rightmost columns).
+To highlight the effectiveness of our technique and get some intuition on the magnitude of the MPI overheads in this context, we implemented our technique for shared memory (we use OpenMP for parallelization) and present runtimes (when using 60 threads) for the same set of experiments in Table~\ref{table:comparison_with_others} (the two rightmost columns, labeled PruneJuice OpenMP).
 We notice up to an order of magnitude improvement in performance compared to the distributed implementation running on a single node.